 Both locations offer a variety of accommodation choices, from grand castles to cozy condos, comfy lodges to budget-friendly hotels.

+There is also a third place to stay, the neighbouring mountain town of Canmore, located just outside of the park boundary.
 The friendly team in our Call Centre is always happy to share their local knowledge and experience, helping you find the best accommodation to suit your style and budget.
 Our online booking engine is also easy to navigate, giving you options and accommodation ratings.

 4. Choose the transport that suits your needs